gnu-octave/bootstrap/README.md

 * `bootbayes` performs Bayesian nonparametric bootstrap and calculates posterior statistics for the mean, or regression coefficients from a linear model.
 Two credible interval types are supported: shortest probability intervals and percentile intervals.
 Cluster and block resampling is supported in cases where the distribution of residuals and errors in the model have a dependence structure.
 See also `bootlm`.
 * `bootwild` performs wild bootstrap-t resampling and calculates confidence intervals and frequentist *p*-values for the mean, or regression coefficients from a linear model (H0 = 0).
 Cluster and block resampling is supported in cases where the distribution of residuals and errors in the model have a dependence structure.
 See also `bootlm`.
 * `bootlm` is a bootstrap function for calculating confidence intervals and *p*-values for the regression coefficients from a linear model, estimated marginal means or posthoc tests.
 The usage of this function is similar to `anovan` and can also return bootstrapped ANOVA statistics and prediction errors.
 This function uses `bootwild` or `bootbayes` to improve robustness and reduce bias in the presence of heteroscedasticity and it supports cluster/block resampling (e.g. for nested multifactorial designs).
-* `bootnhst` calculates *p*-values by bootstrap null-hypothesis significance testing (two-tailed) in simple designs comparing 2 or more (independent) samples in designs with a one-way layout.
-This function resamples under the null hypothesis (assuming exchangeability similar to a permutation test) and can be used to compare functions of the data other than the mean (e.g. robust estimators).
-The function also computes and returns multiple comparison tests that control the family-wise error rate.
+* `boot1way` calculates *p*-values by bootstrap null-hypothesis significance testing (two-tailed) in simple designs comparing 2 or more (independent) samples in designs with a one-way layout.
+This function resamples under the null hypothesis (assuming exchangeability similar to a randomization/permutation test) and can be used to compare functions of the data other than the mean (e.g. robust estimators).
+The function computes and returns multiple comparison tests that control the family-wise error rate.
 * `randtest2` is a function for performing permutation or randomization tests to compare independent or paired distributions using the Wassertstein metric.
 A feature of this function is that one can define the sampling units for clustered resampling in the case of nested experimental designs.
 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution